 In Florida, anyone who gets a driver’s license and gets behind the wheel has an implied duty of care to operate their vehicle safely and to look out for other motorists and pedestrians.

-If the other driver failed to yield the right of way to you, we can present this failure as proof that they did not uphold their duty of care to you.
+If the other driver failed to yield the right of way to you, we could present this failure as proof that they did not uphold their duty of care.

 Calculating the Damages You Could Recover from Your Car Accident

-Our Florida car accident lawyers fight for compensation to cover the full slate of damages you have incurred.
-These may include:
+Our Central Florida car accident lawyers fight for compensation to cover the full spectrum of damages you have incurred.
+These may include the following:

-- Medical bills (both current and future costs)
+- Medical treatment expenses for current and future medical care

 - Lost income from work